yongddeng/yongddeng.github.io/_posts/2026-01-07-virtualisation.md

 <p style="margin-bottom: 12px;"> </p>

-[OS-level virtualisation](https://en.wikipedia.org/wiki/OS-level_virtualization) (aka. [containerisation]()) shares a single host kernel rather than booting one per instance.
-It reduces startup to sub-seconds and footprint to megabytes at the cost of weaker isolation, in that a kernel-level escape would compromise the host and every container it runs.
-Specifically, a [container]() is not a kernel primitive but a user-space abstraction built from two Linux kernel features, namespaces and cgroups, to restrict a process's view of the system and bound the hardware resources available to that process.
-They were originated in FreeBSD jails (2000) and Solaris Zones (2005), then reached Linux through [LXC](https://linuxcontainers.org/) (2008) and [Docker]() (2013, §603#1.3).
+[Containerisation]() shares a single host kernel rather than booting one per instance, and thus [OS-level virtualisation]() reduces the unit to its application, startup to sub-seconds, and footprint to $\text{MB}$s at the cost of weaker isolation.
+In fact, a production-ready container generally runs inside a VM, where the hypervisor and the container separate tenants and services, respectively. <!-- e.g. a Docker Compose stack on an EC2 instance --> The asymmetry reaches access, as the docker group yields host root by mounting the host's root directory into a container, while an SSH key yields one VM's own root.
+So, the [container]() is not a kernel object, but a runtime-assembled configuration of namespaces and cgroups, an ordinary process to the host. <!-- visible in plain *ps*; entering one is therefore a system call, as *docker exec* drops a fresh host process into the container's namespaces with *setns()*, whereas a VM owning its own kernel offers no such handle and admits only a network login (§1.4) -->

+{% comment %}
+Two hops, two mechanisms:

+        YOUR LAPTOP                              EC2 INSTANCE (a VM)
+        ───────────                              ───────────────────

+  terminal
+     │
+     │   ssh -i key.pem ubuntu@1.2.3.4
+     └──────────────────────────────────────▶  sshd  ──▶  bash  (you are here) │
+                                                            │  docker ps
+                                                            ▼
+                                              ┌─────── Linux kernel ────────┐
+                                              │                             │
+                                              │   dockerd                   │
+                                              │     │                       │
+                                              │     ├── container "api"     │
+                                              │     │     PID 1: uvicorn    │
+                                              │     │                       │
+                                              │     └── container "db"      │
+                                              │           PID 1: postgres   │
+                                              │                             │
+                                              │   (one kernel, shared)      │
+                                              └─────────────────────────────┘

+  ssh          crosses a machine boundary    (laptop -> EC2, over the network) docker exec  crosses a namespace boundary  (EC2 -> container, same kernel)

+  docker exec -it api bash   container "api" gains PID 7 bash (you); PID 1 uvicorn untouched docker exec api ls /app    PID 8 runs, prints, exits — no shell

+Same goal, different hop — the container/VM distinction in one table:

+                     limactl shell vm              docker exec -it api bash mechanism          ssh over TCP loopback         unix socket -> dockerd -> setns() auth               keypair + host key            file permissions on docker.sock the shell process  child of the guest's sshd     child of the host's dockerd works remotely     yes, it is just ssh           only through Docker's API

+ps on the host shows a container's shell as an ordinary process, but never a process inside a Lima guest — there one sees only qemu, a single opaque blob.

+docker's -i keeps stdin open and -t allocates the PTY; without a PTY ~/.bashrc largely does not run and $PATH differs from an interactive login.
+{% endcomment %}

-A [namespace]() (_kernel/nsproxy.c_) wraps a global resource so processes inside see their own isolated instance.
-Linux provides eight types: pid gives each container a PID tree rooted at 1, net gives it a private network stack, mnt with _pivot\_root()_ swaps the visible root fs, and user maps UID 0 inside to an unprivileged host UID for rootless containers, while uts, ipc, cgroup, and time isolate the hostname, IPC objects, cgroup root, and boot clock.
-From the host, a container's PID 1 is just another process in the default namespace, assembled by _clone()_ with the desired flags.
-A namespace, however, bounds what a process sees rather than what it consumes.
+A [namespace]() (_kernel/nsproxy.c_) wraps a global kernel resource (e.g. the proc table), so processes inside see their own isolated instance, and _clone()_ with the desired flags assembles a container from the eight types Linux provides, i) pid: provides each container a PID tree rooted at 1; ii) net: gives it a private network stack; iii) mnt: swaps the visible root filesystem via _pivot\_root()_; and iv) user: maps the container's UID 0 to an unprivileged host UID, enabling rootless containers.
+The remaining four, uts, ipc, cgroup, and time, isolate the hostname, IPC objects, cgroup root, and boot clock. <!-- a container's PID 1 still occupies the host's default pid namespace --> A namespace, however, bounds what a process sees rather than what it consumes.

-A [cgroup]() (_kernel/cgroup/_) organises processes into hierarchical groups and caps their hardware resources.
-Without cgroups a single container could exhaust host memory or monopolise CPU, so the kernel enforces limits on CPU shares, memory (with an OOM killer scoped to the cgroup), I/O bandwidth, and device access.
-Driven by Google's experience running [Borg](https://research.google/pubs/large-scale-cluster-management-at-google-with-borg/?hl=it), cgroups were merged in 2008 (Linux 2.6.24).
-Cgroups v2 unified v1's fragmented hierarchies into one tree and added per-cgroup pressure stall information (PSI) for observability.
-The first two fail differently, as a container over CPU quota is throttled whereas one over its memory limit is killed. <!-- both features are documented in the Linux [man-pages](https://man7.org/linux/man-pages/) project -->
+A [cgroup]() (_kernel/cgroup/_) organises processes into hierarchical groups and caps its hardware resources, so precludes a single container from exhausting host memory or monopolising the CPU.
+The kernel enforces limits on CPU shares, memory, I/O bandwidth, and device access, with the memory limit enforced by an OOM killer scoped to the cgroup.
+Specifically, it throttles a container that exceeds its CPU quota yet kills one that breaches its memory cap.
+Born of Google's [Borg](https://research.google/pubs/large-scale-cluster-management-at-google-with-borg/?hl=it) (2003), cgroups entered Linux 2.6.24 (2008), and later cgroups v2 unified v1's fragmented hierarchies into one tree and added per-cgroup pressure stall information (PSI) for observability. <!-- both features are documented in the Linux [man-pages](https://man7.org/linux/man-pages/) project -->

-What a process may ask the kernel to do is, however, bounded by neither feature but by three further mechanisms. i) Linux capabilities: root's authority decomposed into roughly forty independent privileges; ii) [Seccomp](): a [Berkeley packet filter]() (BPF) program screens all system calls; and iii) security modules: mandatory policy on file, socket, and capability access under AppArmor or SELinux.
-Each lets a container bind a low port without also being able to load kernel modules, cuts the reachable surface to the calls actually needed, and enforces policy its own root cannot alter, respectively.
+Given that namespaces bound what a process sees and cgroups what it consumes, neither bounds what it may ask the kernel to do.
+Three further mechanisms supply the missing bound, i) [Linux capabilities](): root's authority split into roughly forty independent privileges, thus a container binds a low port without also being able to load kernel modules; ii) [seccomp](): every system call screened by a [Berkeley packet filter]() (BPF) program, narrowing the reachable kernel surface to the syscalls the application truly requires; and iii) [security modules]() (e.g. AppArmor, SELinux): mandatory policy on file, socket, and capability access, which even the container's root cannot alter.

 {% comment %}
 Host kernel (single instance)